'Struck By His Kindness.' Leonardo DiCaprio Had the Kindest Tribute to Co-star Luke Perry

-As people mourned Luke Perry’s passing after suffering a massive stroke, Leonardo DiCaprio, his recent costar, was grieving right along with his fans, too.
+As people mourned Luke Perry’s passing after suffering a massive stroke, Leonardo DiCaprio, his recent co-star, was grieving right along with his fans, too.

 “When I heard that news it was really heartbreaking,” he said recently.

 Before Perry died in March at age 52, the late Beverly Hills, 90210 star filmed a scene with DiCaprio for Quentin Tarantino‘s new movie Once Upon a Time … in Hollywood, which opens Friday.
-DiCaprio reflected on that experience in a roundtable interview with Tarantino and costars Brad Pitt and Margot Robbie for Entertainment Weekly.f
+DiCaprio reflected on that experience in a roundtable interview with Tarantino and co-stars Brad Pitt and Margot Robbie for Entertainment Weekly.

 “I was immediately struck by his kindness,” DiCaprio said in the interview.
 Pitt echoed the sweet sentiment, adding that Perry was an “incredibly generous man.”